wbhaese/Simple-API/README.md

 Is based on endpoints and HTTP Requests methods.

-Make sure run the server and MySQL database on localhost.
+Make sure run the Symfony Server and MySQL database on localhost.

 For this project, lets keep default configs to access de system: http://127.0.0.1:8000

-Some image examples at the end of the file.
+*Some image examples at the end of the file using PostMan.

 Below, a list of endpoints and what returns.